psychemistz/SecActPy/DOCKER.md

 # Docker Usage Guide

-This guide explains how to use SecAct & SecActPy with Docker, including CPU, GPU, and R-enabled versions.
+This guide explains how to use SecAct with Docker, including CPU, GPU, and R-enabled versions.

 ## Quick Start